ASingh2320/vipsbu/README.md

 -Once that is complete type in the command below

-    yarn start (if that doesnt work try npm start and type y when it asks you to install expo globally).
+    yarn start (if that doesnt work try "npm start" and type y when it asks you to install expo globally).

 ## Testing app: